 Early this year I got to do something I’d wanted to do since forever: go swimming with the wild manatees of Florida.
 We’re still in early 2017 but I already knew this is going to be one of this year’s top experience.
-I came to Crystal River, Florida to go swimming with manatees and the experience went above my already ridiculously-high expectation.
+I came to Crystal River, Florida to snorkel with manatees and the experience went above my already ridiculously-high expectation.
 Manatees are officially my new favorite water animals.

 The manatees here in Florida are completely wild.
-Wild as in that they’re not captive, but wild they’re not as in they’re completely harmless.
+Wild as in that they’re not captive animals.
+But don’t worry, manatees are completely harmless.
 Manatees eat sea grass and their teeth are tucked in the back of their mouth.
 They’re about as likely to charge as a plate of burritos.
 The worst thing they’ll do to you is slobber manatee saliva all over your hair.

 When 2 manatees came snuggling up to me begging for back and belly rubs while looking at me with their basset hound eyes inches away from my own – I was speechless.
 You know, because I had a snorkel in my mouth.
 But if I hadn’t, I’d have been shouting over and over again “This is FREAKING AMAZING!”

 Because what else could you say?

-Well, first thing you have to do is get yourself to Florida, the Crystal River to be exact, between the months of November to May.
+Well, you need to get yourself to Crystal River, Florida between the months of November to May.
 Located 2 hour drive north west of Orlando, this is the best place to see manatees in Florida.
 In this part of Florida, there are only 2 seasons: manatee season and non-manatee season.

 Even manatees winter in Florida!
 Because manatees can’t survive in cold temperature, during winter manatees they seek warmer water.
 There are springs along the coast of Citrus County each spewing freshwater at a constant 72 degree temperature.
 It’s just the right temperature for these creatures.
 During manatee season you can find wild manatees in almost any of the springs, but there’s only one area where you can swim with manatees: the springs in Crystal River.